Alloy 20 – Nickel Alloy Screws

 • More difficult to process and produce.

-2. screws made of HASTELLOY® C276
+2. screws and bolts made of HASTELLOY® C276

 Advantages over Alloy 20 screws: